josephtownshend/Poetry-Engine-V1/README.md

 # Poetry Engine V1

- A small engine sketch to rewrite poetry built with p5js and the dictionaryAPI.
+ A small engine sketch to rewrite poetry built with p5js and the https://dictionaryapi.dev/